Liuzhou Forest City

-Liuzhou Forest City (柳州森林城市) is a planned urban forest project in the north of Liuzhou city in Guangxi, China.
+Liuzhou Forest City (柳州森林城市) Is a sustainable urban forest project in the north of Liuzhou city in Guangxi, China.

 Geography

 Liuzhou is located on the banks of the Liu River, at an approximate distance of 255 km (158 mi) from Nanning, the regional capital.
 Liuzhou Forest City will be built to the north of Liuzhou, in the Nanling Mountains.

 History

 Liujiang man, one of the earliest modern human specimens, was found in this region.
 It has a continuous history of 2,100 years.
-Nearby city Liuzhou was founded in 111 B.C., then it was known as Tanzhong.
+Nearby city Liuzhou was founded in 111 B.C., after that it was known as Tanzhong.

-China has recorded one of the highest rates of urbanisation, with 14 million inhabitants migrating to cities each year.
+China has recorded one of the highest rates of urbanization, with 14 million inhabitants migrating to cities each year.
 Forest City is a project initiated in China to fight environmental pollution.
 The masterplan of the city was uploaded by Liuzhou Municipality Urban Planning in 2017.
 Construction was initially expected to begin in 2020.